raspberrypilearning/raspberry-pi-connect/en/step_1.md

 --- task ---

-Open a browser window and visit [https://connect.raspberrypi.com](https://connect.raspberrypi.com).
+Open a browser window on another device and visit [https://connect.raspberrypi.com](https://connect.raspberrypi.com)

 Log in with your Raspberry Pi account.